 INTRODUCTION

-Processed fish (through smoking, drying and other forms of processing) is a crucial source of food and animal proteins in West Africa.
+Processed fish (through smoking, drying and other forms of processing) is a crucial source of food in West Africa.
 It provides a crucial source of animal proteins that is easily accessed and stored for better and more complete diets (refs).
 Overall, processed fish in the region has a multifaceted role, such as providing economic opportunities for small-scale actors who are often at the margin of the fisheries value chain such as poor rural women (refs), and fulfilling their social and cultural roles within communities (refs).
 The networks and trading patterns that these women create have received growing attention by researchers; however, the conditions that enable their operations to sustain themselves and potentially grow, that is, the entrepreneurial aspects of their operations, have been less studied.
 This article therefore shifts the attention to the entrepreneurial qualities of female fish processors, and analyses things such as skills, organizational capacity within the unit of production, and innovation that together enable these women to continue with their operations.

 The processed fish sector across sub-Saharan Africa is today under pressure by current policies in ocean development.
 These factors are multifaceted and vary depending on the region – while the in Western Indian Ocean region, questions related to maritime security and securitization of the ocean are more compelling and a key factors driving marginalization of small-scale actors (refs), in West Africa, fish processing for the production of fishmeal and fish oil for exports is perhaps the most important threat to the health of the small-scale fisheries sector along the value chain, including fish processing, posing obstacles and often unfair competition to small-scale female fish processors who compete for the same resources, above all, small pelagic fish (refs).